dcassells/dcassells.github.io/contents/home.md

 I am currently pursuing a PhD in Complexity and Computational Social Science at Sorbonne Université.
 I am also associated with teams at Sciences Po’s médialab and LPI Cité Université in Paris.

-Engineering Mathematics at the University of Bristol is where my academic journey began - completing both my master’s and undergraduate degrees there.
-During these studies, I spent a year in the Mathematics and Computer Science departments at Ecole Polytechnique Fédérale de Lausanne (EPFL), focusing on stochastic processes, complex networks, and artificial intelligence.

-Following my master’s, I had the privilege of working as a senior data analyst for the Guardian, in London, informing editorial strategies and contributing to the development of innovative products.
-Before my time there, I also held a position as a financial data consultant, collaborating with institutions in both London and Madrid.
+Prior to my current research, I spent several years as an Editorial Analyst at The Guardian, and as a Financial Consultant in both London and Madrid.
+My academic background before that was Mathematics and Engineering.

 Please feel free to reach out if you have any questions or would like to collaborate.